Cold Vs Heat Therapy ?

-On the other hand, heat helps in circulating blood flow into the area.
-You apply heat generally in cases where there is muscle spasm or stiffness which is causing the pain.
-If the pain is on account of cramps or exercise or old age arthritis, and clearly not an open wound due to recent injury, then you use heat therapy.
+On the other hand, heat works in a different way and helps in circulating blood flow into the affected area.
+You apply heat generally in cases where there is a muscle spasm or stiffness which is causing pain.
+If the pain is on account of cramps or exercise or old age arthritis, (and clearly not an open wound due to recent injury), then you may use heat therapy.

-Heat pads are very effective tools for such muscle pains in different body areas such as back, neck, shoulders or knees.
+Heat pads are very effective tools for delivering heat therapy in cost effective way.
+These are useful for such muscle pains in different body areas such as back, neck, shoulders or knees.

 When do I see a doctor?

-However, for chronic arthritis conditions or acute pain, it is best to consult the doctor and ask what kind of kind of pack you should be using – hot or cold.
-For certain arthritic conditions, doctors do recommend ice packs or alternative between cold and heat pads.
+However, if you have chronic arthritis conditions or acute pain, it is best to consult your family doctor and ask what kind of pack you should be using – hot or cold.
+For certain arthritic conditions, doctors may recommend ice packs or an alternative between cold and heat pads.

-Also, if someone gets hurt recently and there is major injury in the nature of profuse bleeding, then see a doctor.
+Also, if someone gets hurt recently and there is a major injury in the nature of profuse bleeding, then see a doctor urgently.
 If there are chances of bone fracture or pain stays for more than 2- 3 days, then it is advisable to go for emergency medical assistance.
-In such a case, a doctor in the emergency ward or an orthopaedist in a health clinic can provide the right treatment.
+In such a case, a doctor in the emergency ward or an orthopaedic doctor in a health clinic can provide right treatment.

 Ice/cold towel: You can simply take a wet towel with cold water and squeeze it and apply when it is damp and cold.
 We use this often at home and this works.
 You can even freeze the wet towel for 15-20 minutes and use the same on injury area.